Creating a German Grammar Learning Experience

 * Simplified the cases game to focus on just identifying cases

-* Added a basic API to allow a read aloud button in story sections
+* Added a basic API to allow a read aloud function in story sections

-* Added correct, try again and game complete sound affects for emotional engagement
+* Added correct, try again and game complete sound affects for more emotional engagement

-* Edited some game instructions and grammar help sections for more clarity
+* Edited some game instructions and grammar info copy for more clarity

 To take this project further I would create a series of 10 stories and have learners go through one story a day for two weeks and evaluate progress using Kirkpatrick’s Model.
 This would involve several steps: